 - Marketing Plans, Goals, Strategies & Steps

 - Schedule Blog Posts, Social Media & Newsletters

 - Review Team Cover

 Thank you / Christmas Cards

-Not only are Christmas Cards a tradition, it is a great way to thank the recipient for their business and to let them know they are important to you.
+Not only are Christmas Cards a tradition, but it is also a great way to thank your clients for their business and to let them know they are important to you.
 Which is also why you shouldn’t leave it to the last minute, nothing says “You’re important to me” than a Christmas Card arriving early January ☹️ Refer to Australia Post’s website for Christmas cut off times and allow for postal delays.

 We, humans, are social creatures, so whether you are flying solo or have a team, organising something out of work to mark the end of the year is a great way to close the year and prepare for the next one.
 It is easy to get caught up in the momentum of doing and not celebrate ‘the wins’ along the way, so this is a chance to celebrate all that you have achieved this year and have a bit of fun.

 Organise a ‘Hack Day’

 We have spoken before about hack days which you can read here.

 Basically, organise a day where you can set out your Marketing plans for the new year; your business goals, the strategies & steps you need to take to achieve those goals.
 Then schedule, what needs to be done by when and by who.
 This is something that we do, and we find it, not only professionally but personally valuable.